geochum/geochum.github.io/_posts/2025-01-12-ball-launch-angle-calculation.md

 ## Conclusion

-This problem illustrates how the principles of work, energy, and projectile motion can be combined to determine the launch angle of a projectile.
-The step-by-step approach provides insight into the relationship between kinetic energy, velocity components, and the trajectory of the ball.
+This problem demonstrates how energy principles and trigonometric relationships can be used to analyze projectile motion.
+The symbolic approach highlights the relationships between work, kinetic energy, and velocity components before substituting specific numerical values.